On the subregular $J$-rings of Coxeter systems: and the Coxeter diagram

-For each vertex $s$ in $G$, we may similarly define the \emph{fundamental group of $G$ based at $s$} to be $\Pi_s(G)=(\mathcal{P}_s,\circ)$, where $\mathcal{P}_s$ are now equivalence classes of walks on $G$ that start and end with $s$, and $\circ$ is concatenation as before.
-Note that $\Pi_s(G)$ is actually a group, so it makes sense to talk about the its group algebra $\Z\Pi_s(G)$ over $\Z$.
-We may define a counterpart of $\Z\Pi_s(G)$ for $\Pi(G)$ by mimicking the construction of a group algebra.
+For each vertex $s$ in $G$, we define the \emph{fundamental group of $G$ based at $s$} to be $\Pi_s(G)=(\mathcal{P}_s,\circ)$, where $\mathcal{P}_s$ are now equivalence classes of walks on $G$ that start and end with $s$, and $\circ$ is concatenation as before.
+Of course, $\Pi_s(G)$ is actually a group, so it makes sense to talk about the its group algebra $\Z\Pi_s(G)$ over $\Z$.
+We mimic the construction of a group algebra to define a natural counterpart of $\Z\Pi_s(G)$ for $\Pi(G)$: